Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 98. Hosting Service

 The company that hosts your blog online and makes it visible on the Internet.
-Here are my recommendations for the best monthly hosting plans you should consider.
+Here are my recommendations for the best monthly hosting plans you should consider—and if you’re on a tighter budget, consider these cheap hosting plans or opt for experimenting with a free hosting plan instead.

 99. HEX Code